eddes/eddes.github.io/README.md

 ### eddes.github.io

-On this page, a few tools and methods gathered along the way.
+On this page, a few tools and methods during the last years of modeling (wish I had known this when it all started!).
-Might prove to be useful for people dealing with measured data, equations or teaching.
+This page might prove to be useful for people dealing with measured data, equations or teaching.

 On the agenda: